MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 **Basic Flow**:

-1. Open a teb with all your documents locally.
+1. Open a tab with all your documents locally.
 2. Select the documents you want to upload.
 3. Drag & drop them into the `Document container`.
 4. Confirm the upload.